haiku/website/content/guides/virtualizing/qtqemu.md

 #### 4. Machine accelerator

 Here you choose your Machine Accelerator.
-HAXM is enabled by default, as it speeds up virtualization.
+HAXM is enabled by default (deprecated since 2023), as it speeds up virtualization.
 However, this causes [bugs](https://gitlab.com/qtemu/gui/issues/28#note_244603038) in many machines.
 If HAXM is installed on your PC, you can press "Next" and move on.

 ![QtEmuNewAccelerator](/files/guides/virtualizing/qemu/06_QtEmu_new_accelerator.png)